Answers to Your Questions

 If this is your first time, please reach out via email or phone so we can chat about your needs.
 We will determine if we are a good fit for each other, and we will answer any of your questions.
 Click here to learn more about scheduling your first appointment.

-If you are current client, please email, call, or schedule through the client portal.
+If you are current client, please email or call your therapist to schedule an appointment.